by Sasha Alyson

 Notes and Sources

 1. When the U.N. was founded in 1945, membership was restricted to countries that had declared war on Germany and Japan.
-The Security Council was created then, and its permanent seats have not changed except that the Soviet Union is now replaced by Russia, and the China seat, originally occupied by the Republic of China (Taiwan), is now filled by the People’s Republic of China.
-At this writing, the ten rotating seats are held by Estonia, India, Ireland, Kenya, Mexico, Niger, Norway, Saint Vincent and the Grenadines, Tunisia, and Vietnam.
+The Security Council was created then, and its permanent seats have not changed except that the Soviet Union seat is now filled by Russia, and the China seat, originally occupied by the Republic of China (Taiwan), is now filled by the People’s Republic of China.
+At this writing (Feb.
+2022), the ten rotating seats are held by Albania, Brazil, Gabon, Ghana, India, Ireland, Kenya, Mexico, Norway, and United Arab Emirates.

 2.,3.
 “How Much is a Seat on the Security Council Worth?
 Foreign Aid and Bribery at the United Nations,” by Ilyana Kuziemko and Eric Werker, Journal of Political Economy, June 2006